ideaspaper/fnless/README.md

 ### `deleteInstrumentFile`

+Delete instrument file that was created by testProcess method.
 This method should be called after all testing has been completed.
-This method will delete the testing file that was created for testing process.

 _**Parameters**_